We are excited to announce the creation of a Colne Valley Park Green Team.

 Green Team Supervisor Luke Meagher is delighted at the work his team are doing and the skills they have gained so far working with the rangers at Langley Park, maintaining beds, and constructing some natural fencing across Ruislip woods.

-‘Dead Hedges’ constructed using left over plant material removed from other conservation works at Ruislip Woods.
+As can be seen here: ‘Dead Hedges’ constructed using left over plant material removed from other conservation works.

 What is the Natural Connections Project?

 Groundwork South and London Borough of Hillingdon were awarded funding from the government’s Green Recovery Challenge Fund for a project entitled ‘Natural Connections : Colne Valley Park’.